Please note we are currently prioritising horses that need to be gifted to the Centre due to the impact of COVID-19

 Step 2 – we will review the above and be in touch.
 If all is satisfactory we will then offer a conditional place on the retraining and rehoming programme subject to a basic 2 stage vetting (to ensure the horse is fit for travel) and a negative strangles ELISA blood test.
-(Owners are responsible for the arrangements and costs of the vetting).
+(Owners are responsible for the arrangements and costs of the vetting and strangles test).

 Step 3 – once we have received the results from the vetting and strangles test then we can arrange the transfer.
-Before the horse arrives at TRC the owner must complete and sign the ownership transfer forms and the horse must arrive to the centre with his/her passport.
+Before the horse arrives at BTRC the owner must complete and sign the ownership transfer forms and the horse must arrive to the Centre with his/her passport.
 (Owners are responsible for the arrangement and cost of transport).

 The whole process usually takes 2- 4 weeks depending how quickly the owner submits the information and arranges the vetting, horses normally arrive every Monday.

-Finally, regarding the funding for a horse while it is at BTRC; most horses come in with a donation from the owner to cover their horses stay at the centre.
-The donation fee is £1,500 and is a one off payment that provides for the horse whilst it is at the centre and also supports the yearly visits that we complete when the horse finds a suitable new loaner.
+Finally, regarding the funding for a horse while it is at BTRC; most horses come in with a donation from the owner to cover their horses stay at the Centre.
+The donation fee is £2,000 and is a one off payment that provides for the horse whilst it is at the Centre and also supports the yearly visits that we complete when the horse finds a suitable new loaner.